 (Session SSS7.6/HS8.3.11 Soil water infiltration.
 Measurements, assessment and modeling.)

-There presented was a side study about our measurement methods for hydraulic soil conductivity and their reliability.
+We showed a side study about the used measurement methods for hydraulic soil conductivity.
 The first step was a simple comparison of the results.
-Measurements from different measurement ranges were extrapolated to saturated state what pointed out that evaporation method results were three orders of magnitude lower than those of hood infiltrometer and falling head lab method.
+Measurements from different measurement ranges were extrapolated to saturatation state what pointed out that evaporation method results were three orders of magnitude lower than those of hood infiltrometer and falling head lab method.

 We are always happy to supervise interesting and interdisciplinary bachelor´s or master´s theses in our project framework!

 Welcome to the project SPorDyn!

 We investigate temporal alterations of hydraulic soil properties and soil structure as effects of land management.
 Field and lab experiments in Eastern Austria and Germany are conducted frequently and give close insights to the evolution of the macropore structure and the ability to provide plant-available water in agricultural soils.
 Subsequently, a modelling approach will be developed to allow for temporal non-stationarity of hydraulic soil properties in soil water movement simulations.